-If you’re waking up with a headache or slightly swollen feet, check that your outfit is level.
+- If you’re waking up with a headache or slightly swollen feet, check that your leisure vehicle is level.

 Tempur suggests taking your pillow from home to provide the support and comfort you’re familiar with.
 Four other top tips include:

-- It’s not just about mattresses, either.
+It’s not just about mattresses, either.
 Consider pillows and other supports.
-You might even want to take your pillows from home – again, space permitting.
+You might want to take your pillows from home – again, space permitting.

 There’s a choice of thickness – 2.5cm or 5cm, as well as size.
 The example here is the smallest in the range – 190cm long, 66cm wide, 2.5cm deep.
 It rolls up to 66cm long with a 30cm diameter, and weighs in at 2.91kg.
 The cover is zipped for removing and can be machine washed.